-\textbf{Training procedure of SPGAN.} There are three parts in SPGAN, generators, discriminators, and SiaNet.
+There are three parts in SPGAN, generators, discriminators, and SiaNet.
 They are optimized alternately during training.
 When the parameters of any one part are updated, the parameters of the remaining two parts are fixed.
 We train SPGAN until convergence or reaching maximum iterations.

-\subsubsection{Feature Learning}
+\subsection{Feature Learning}

 Feature learning is the second component of the ``learning via translation'' framework.
 Once we have the style-transferred dataset $G(\mathcal{S})$ composed of translated images and their associated labels, the feature learning step is the same as supervised methods.
 We adopt the baseline ID-discriminative Embedding (IDE+) following the practice in \cite{zheng2016mars, zhong2018camera}.
 Given an annotated dataset $G(\mathcal{S})$, IDE+ aims to learn a model $C$ by $| \mathcal{C}_{s}|$-way classification with a cross-entropy loss.
 This corresponds to,